MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/ha-library.md

 >Applies To: System Center 2016 - Virtual Machine Manager

-This article describes the steps for deploying a highly available System Center 2016 - Virtual Machine Manager (VMM) library.
+This article describes the steps for deploying a highly available System Center - Virtual Machine Manager (VMM) library.
 You set up a Windows failover cluster running the File Server role.
-Then you create file shares on the cluster and assign them as VMM library shares.
+Then you create file shares on the cluster, and assign them as VMM library shares.

 ## Before you start